Kansas City Sunflower Fields & Farms in Bloom to Visit (Open Aug to Sept)

 5950 Southeast Croco Rd.
 Berryton, Kansas

 Cost: Free to enter, but can make donations.
-Must pay for anything you pick.
+You must pay for anything you pick.

-The sunflower field and u-pick farm expects some sunflower blooms late August/early September.
+The sunflower field and U-pick farm expects some sunflower blooms in late August/early September.
 So, start planning your visit!
 Call (785) 633-7374 for more info.

 Eleanor’s Sunflower Field